-Master’s Programme in Public Policy at NLSIU is a two year residential programme organised through six trimesters.
-The programme is a good blend of skill-based courses and theoretical courses.
-Apart from the courses focused on the theory and practice of public policy, there are courses on economics, law, sociology, finance, Indian society and political economy.
-Classrooms follow innovative pedagogy encouraging participants to share their perspectives on contemporary policy issues, and learning revolves around discussions in the light of theories and practices.
+Master’s Programme in Public Policy at NLSIU is a two-year residential programme organised through six trimesters.
+The programme is a strong blend of theory-driven and skill-enhancing courses.
+Apart from the courses focused on the theory and practice of public policy, the programme includes courses across several disciplines including economics, law, sociology, and politics (including political economy), in ways that allow participants to reckon with complex features of Indian society.
+Classrooms follow innovative and integrative pedagogy encouraging participants to share their perspectives on contemporary policy issues, and the learning revolves around discussions in the light of theories and practices.

-The course intends to combine reflective and interactive learning with field exposure and problem solving tasks.
-The pedagogy encourages the amalgamation of divergent and convergent thinking which is further judged in the dissertation writing exercise where students are given the opportunity to use their quantitative skills and effectively articulate their innovative ideas over a six-month period.
-The evaluation is based on the dual criteria of knowledge, which is periodically assessed through end-term examinations and the skills are continuously assessed through various means like assignments, projects, presentations and debates.
+The course intends to combine reflective and interactive learning with field exposure and problem-solving tasks.
+The pedagogy encourages the amalgamation of divergent and convergent thinking which is further judged in the dissertation where students are given the opportunity to use the research training received in the programme to explore, analyse, and effectively articulate their findings on policy relevant questions.
+The evaluation over the two years is based on the dual criteria of: (i) knowledge, which is periodically assessed through end-term examinations; and (ii) the skills, that are continuously assessed through various evaluations including assignments, projects, presentations, and debates.

 - Core Courses: 50 credits.

 - Elective courses: 16 credits.